Ijen: Blue fire crater

 Since National Geographic mentioned the electric-blue flame of Ijen, tourist numbers have increased.
 The phenomenon has long been known, but midnight hiking tours are a more recent offering.
 A two-hour hike is required to reach the rim of the crater, followed by a 45-minute hike down to the bank of the crater.

 The blue fire is ignited sulfuric gas, which emerges from cracks at temperatures up to 600 °C. The flames can be up to 5 m high; some of the gas condenses to liquid and is still ignited.

 Ijen is the largest blue flame area in the world.
 Local people refer to it as Api Biru (Blue Fire).
-The other location at which blue fire can be seen is in Dallol mountain, Ethiopia.
+The other location at which blue fire can be seen is in Dallol Mountain, Ethiopia.

 Sulfur mining at Ijen

 An active vent at the edge of the lake is a source of elemental sulfur and supports a mining operation.
 Escaping volcanic gases are channeled through a network of ceramic pipes, resulting in condensation of molten sulfur.

-The sulfur, which is deep red in colour when molten, pours slowly from the ends of these pipes and pools on the ground, turning bright yellow as it cools.
+The sulfur, which is deep red when molten, pours slowly from the ends of these pipes and pools on the ground, turning bright yellow as it cools.
 The miners break the cooled material into large pieces and carry it away in baskets.
 Miners carry loads ranging from 75 to 90 kg up 300 m to the crater rim, with a gradient of 45 to 60 degrees, and then 3 km down the mountain for weighing.
 Most miners make this journey twice a day.

 A nearby sulfur refinery pays the miners by the weight of sulfur transported; as of September 2010, the typical daily earnings were equivalent to approximately $13 US.
 The miners often receive insufficient protection while working around the volcano and complain of numerous respiratory afflictions.
 There are 200 miners, who extract 14 tons per day — about 20% of the continuous daily deposit.